 - (1) Important: You must have Salesforce Knowledge set up in your Salesforce org before you can add it to a console.
 Knowledge articles appear based on matching words typed into a case's Subject.

 - 1. From the object management settings for cases, go to Page Layouts.

 - 2. Click Edit next to a page layout.

 - 3. Click Layout Properties.

 - 4. Check Knowledge Sidebar, and click OK.

 - 5. Click Save.

 Repeat these steps for each case page layout assigned to console users.

-Find Object Management Settings
+Find Object Management Settings Console Configurable Features in Salesforce Classic

 Available in: Professional, Enterprise, Performance, Unlimited, and Developer Editions

 To turn on the Knowledge sidebar: